edgeandnode/contracts-challenge/README.md

 ### Create a subgraph

-Create a subgraph that index the main events of the contracts into entities as you see convenient.
+Create a subgraph that index the main events of the contract from the first challenge into entities as you see convenient.
+For example, it would be great to query all user deposits into the contract.

 ## Setup and organization